stevemcghee/stevemcghee.dev/content/videos/getting-started-sli-slo.md

 ## Abstract

-This talk provides a comprehensive introduction to Service Level Indicators (SLIs) and Service Level Objectives (SLOs).
-We cover the fundamentals of SLI/SLO implementation, best practices, and how to get started with these important reliability metrics.
+This talk provides a comprehensive introduction to Service Level Indicators (SLIs) and Service Level Objectives (SLOs), drawing from Steve McGhee's experience implementing these practices at Google.

 ## Resources